PatrickJS/awesome-angular/README.md

 * [angular-datatables](https://github.com/l-lin/angular-datatables) - An Angular2+ library for building complex HTML tables using the [DataTables](https://datatables.net) jQuery plug-in.
 * [angular-slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) - A wrapper of the lightning fast & customizable [SlickGrid](https://github.com/mleibman/SlickGrid) datagrid.
 It also includes multiple styling themes.
 * [revogrid](https://github.com/revolist/revogrid) - Powerful virtual data grid smartsheet with advanced customization.
 Best features from Excel plus incredible performance.
+* [ZingGrid](https://www.zinggrid.com/docs/integrations/js-frameworks-&-libs/angular) - [ZingGrid](https://github.com/ZingGrid/zinggrid) is a JavaScript Web Component Library that allows developers to include interactive data tables in their web applications.
+The library can also be used in popular frameworks such as React, Angular, Vue, jQuery, and many more!

 #### Dates